-The purpose of this ESA* grant is to provide research funds to postdoctoral ESA members who have at least one year of promising work experience, are undertaking research in selected areas, and have demonstrated a high level of scholarship.
+The purpose of this ESA* grant is to provide research funds to postdoctoral ESA members who have at least one year of promising work experience, are undertaking research in selected areas of insect contral, and have demonstrated a high level of scholarship.
 It was established by Henry and Sylvia Richardson to assist in developing good research scientists to advance the science of entomology.
 Dr. Henry Richardson was an emeritus member of ESA.The amount of the award is dependent upon the interest earned from the endowment.
-The awardee is presented with the grant at the ESA Annual Meeting. *Prior to 2014 this award was offered and administered by the Entomological Foundation.
+The grant is awarded at the ESA Annual Meeting. *Prior to 2014 this award was offered and administered by the Entomological Foundation.

 Please select below to find out more on the award:

-Each candidate must be an ESA member and postdoctorate, working in insect control by attractants, repellents, biological controls, thermocontrols, or chemical controls.
+A nominee must be an ESA member and postdoctoral scholar, working in insect control by attractants, repellents, biological controls, thermocontrols, or chemical controls.
 Second priority will be given to those candidates working in insect control of medical or veterinary importance.
 If there is no suitable candidate in these categories, candidates working in physiology or toxicology may be considered.
 A grade point average of 3.0 on a 4.0 scale is also required.

 Submit a Nominee-